 …and similar to this site:

-(Obviously I don’t own these sites in the examples.
-But they’re eerily similar to my actually site’s old and new design).
+(Obviously I don’t own the sites in the examples.
+But they’re similar to my actually site’s old and new design).

 My CTR blasted up by 30%.

 As described at SocialTriggers, people largely evaluate your site based on design…not content.